 Connecticut Deposition Lawyer

-When Connecticut state and federal law enforcement officials in Connecticut launch a criminal investigation, they frequently cast a wide net over possible suspects and witnesses.
+When Connecticut state and federal law enforcement officials launch a criminal investigation, they frequently cast a wide net over possible suspects and witnesses.
 Here’s how it usually works: when a crime is suspected, state or federal authorities commence an investigation.
 State crimes are investigated by police officers, detectives, or Connecticut State troopers, who are often supervised and directed by prosecutors from the Connecticut State’s Attorney’s Office.
 Similarly, federal crimes are commonly investigated by FBI agents, DEA agents, Secret Service agents or IRS agents.
 These federal agents often receive their marching orders from federal prosecutors at the Connecticut United States Attorneys’ Office.

 Regardless of whether the investigation is for a state or federal crime, these investigators are trained in executing search warrants, conducting electronic and telephonic surveillance, knocking on doors, and intensively questioning witnesses.
 Sometimes you may be contacted by police to come to the police station and tell detectives what you know about a crime or crime scene.
 And in many cases, if a case is already pending, then you may be served with a subpoena to come to court and testify at trial or before a secret federal grand jury which is reviewing evidence of crime.
 In all of these cases, however, you need to be very careful about what you say to law enforcement in response to their questioning or in response to a subpoena.

-Most top Connecticut deposition lawyers agree: whatever you say can and will be used against you by law enforcement and can and will be publicly disclosed.
+Most of the top Connecticut deposition lawyers agree: whatever you say can and will be used against you by law enforcement and can and will be publicly disclosed.
 There is no such thing as “off the record” when talking to law enforcement.
-Therefore, if you have received a witness subpoena in Stamford, Darien, Greenwich, New Canaan, Westport, Fairfield, Norwalk, or Wilton, you should contact a top Connecticut criminal lawyer to help you with witness subpoena representation.
+Therefore, if you have received a witness subpoena in Stamford, Darien, Greenwich, New Canaan, Westport, Fairfield, Norwalk, or Wilton, you should contact a Connecticut attorney to help you with witness subpoena representation.
 Needing help with a subpoena in Connecticut is understandable.
 Why take chances of exposing yourself to criminal issues when you can be assisted by a criminal lawyer experienced in helping witnesses in state and federal criminal investigations?

 Receiving a Subpoena in a State Court Criminal Case